JDDD-hy/D4C/README.md

 2. Replace the extracted bug artifacts in the `data` directory and run this code project.

 It is also recommended to use more advanced models, such as GPT-4o or Llama 3.1 8B Instruct.
 These models typically offer better performance, faster inference speed, and lower token costs or GPU memory requirements.

+## Clarification on token pricing

+⚠️ We would like to clarify a mistake in the token pricing mentioned in our paper.
+Initially, we referenced the "latest gpt-4 checkpoint" pricing based on the `gpt-4-1106-preview`, which is actually part of the `gpt-4-turbo` series ($0.01 for 1k input tokens, $0.03 for 1k output tokens).
+However, this pricing differs from the `gpt-4-0613` model, which is follows a difference pricing ($0.03 for 1k input tokens, $0.06 for 1k output tokens).
+Thus, the average cost in the paper should be revised from $0.23 to $0.59.
+We apologize for this oversight and any confusion it may have caused.

 ## License